simpzophrenic/PocketActiveAIOTools/README.md

 NOTE: if windows 11 have new kernel number, **maybe** i will not update this since im back to school, but if i can, just wait for a moment :D

+# COPYRIGHT

+**All rights for the original creator (Savio & HQCNTH)

+*Their Facebook group link: https://facebook.com/groups/HoiQuanCongNgheTinHoc/about/

 [Click here to download](https://github.com/Toasty9004Dev/PocketActiveAIOTools/releases/download/1.0-light/PocketActiveAIOTools.cmd)

 # How to use